James Minor Winn 1814 TN - 1868 ARK

 |

-Addison who had ten children and owned large acreage in West Fork.
+She had a younger brother named Addison who had ten children and owned acreage in West Fork.

 years.